HateFregeLoveRussell/My-Notes/Class Notes/ECE 486/ECE 486 Portal.md

 Introduction to the field of Robotics, with a focus on the mechanics and control of serial manipulators.
 First half is focused on modelling kinematics, latter half builds with generating trajectories, formulating dynamic equations, and using them in robot control.
 This class does include a lab section.

 ##### Textbook
 The class textbook is “Modern Robotics: Mechanics, Planning, and Control” by Professors Kevin Lynch and Frank Park.
-There is an expectation on the student to constantly read, and annotate the content on the Perusall platform prior to lectures.
+There is an expectation on the student to constantly read, and annotate the content on the Perusall platform prior to lectures, the videos on Perusall do not contribute to the Engagement mark.
+The Engagement mark for any given chapter is released after the Q&A Lecture.
+The "Advanced Topics" chapters reading all contribute to Engagement.

 Additional resources can be found on the author's [website](http://modernrobotics.org/).